patrichs/BootstrapFull/readme.md

 6. Navigate to /admin/login.html to login
 7. All done.

+Current features:

+- Users
+- Groups
+- Graphs
+- Logs
+- Files
+- Autocomplete (working meh)
+- "Notifications"

+All features uses AJAX so the content is always dynamically altered without reloading the page.

+If you want to add a feature yourself this is how I do it:

+- Implement the bootstrap HTML code
+- Change the CSS if I want to change anything specific
+- Write a new Javascript function that alters the element(s) and posts to a php page
+- Write a new function in dbClass.php that fetches/alters info in the database
+- Create a new php file that takes input from the AJAX call and modifies the output from the previously written function in dbClass.php depending on what I want.

 --- Run these queries on your database ---

 CREATE TABLE IF NOT EXISTS `files` (